ShreyaLangote/MindScope--Facial-Emotion-Detection/README.md

 OpenCV – for real-time face detection and video processing

+we can upload the data of the human faces making various expressions to train this model.

 Torchvision & PIL – for image preprocessing

 Haar Cascade – for face detection